-The following informations has been compiled from compendiums, translations and comments contributed by sailors who have been to Jacaré and who have hugged the Brazilian coastline.
+The following information has been compiled from compendiums, translations and comments contributed by sailors who have been to Jacaré and who have hugged the Brazilian coastline.
 The information will only continue to be 100% valid if it is regularly updated, so please feel welcome to leave your contributions on our page “Contact Us”. http://www.marina-jacare-village.com/wordpress/nous-contacter/

-The entry of the Brazilian port of CABEDELO is situated on the extreme eastern point of the South American continent.
+The entrance of the Brazilian port of CABEDELO is situated on the extreme eastern point of the South American continent.

 |CBD 01||06°56,250’ S||34°48,600’W|